tide-foundation/tidecloak-js/packages/tidecloak-react/README.md

 }
 ```

-> ⚠️ If you don't define a route at `/auth/redirect`, and you're using the default `redirecturi`, your app **will break after login/logout**.
-Either create this route or override `redirecturi` in the provider config.
+> ⚠️ If you don't define a route at `/auth/redirect`, and you're using the default `redirectUri`, your app **will break after login/logout**.
+Either create this route or override `redirectUri` in the provider config.
 >
-> If you override the `redirecturi`, you **must** ensure that the custom path exists in your router.
+> If you override the `redirectUri`, you **must** ensure that the custom path exists in your router.
 Otherwise, the app will redirect to a non-existent route and fail.

 ---

 ## 4. Redirect URI Handling

-TideCloak supports an optional `redirecturi` config field.
+TideCloak supports an optional `redirectUri` config field.
 This defines where the user is sent after login/logout.

 If omitted, it defaults to: